Hunterview

 Table Chart PROFILE FAQ

-Population growth drivers in Hunterview are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hunterview are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, AreaSearch estimates Hunterview's population at around 3,232.
-This reflects an increase of 119 people since the 2021 Census, which reported a population of 3,113.
-The growth is inferred from AreaSearch's estimate of 3,230 residents following examination of the latest ERP data release by the ABS (June 2024) and an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,210 persons per square kilometer.
-Hunterview's growth rate of 3.8% since census positions it within 1.9 percentage points of the non-metro area (5.7%).
-Population growth was primarily driven by natural growth contributing approximately 55.00000000000001% of overall population gains during recent periods.
+The estimated population of Hunterview as of February 2026 is around 3,232 people.
+This figure reflects an increase of 119 individuals since the 2021 Census, which reported a population of 3,113 people in the suburb.
+AreaSearch validated this estimate following examination of the latest ERP data release by the ABS (June 2024) and an additional 35 new addresses since the Census date.
+This level of population results in a density ratio of approximately 1,210 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
+Hunterview's growth rate of 3.8% since the census places it within 2.1 percentage points of the Rest of NSW (5.9%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 55.00000000000001% of overall population gains during recent periods in the suburb.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate an increase just below the median of non-metropolitan areas nationally, with Hunterview expected to increase by 363 persons to 2041, reflecting a total increase of 10.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, Hunterview is expected to increase by 382 persons to 2041, reflecting a total increase of approximately 10.7% over the 17-year period.

 Frequently Asked Questions - Population